 - Removes a device’s lock screen without causing data loss

-- Find My iPhone doesn’t have to be enabled for LockWiper to work
+- Find My iPhone doesn’t have to be enabled for 4MeKey to work

 - Easy to use and provides step-by-step instructions for iCloud bypass

-So, how does iMyFone LockWiper work, and what can you do to use it?
+So, how does 4MeKey work, and what can you do to use it?
 Our guide below explains the process you must follow to remove the iCloud activation lock from an iOS device.

 Alternative iCloud DNS Bypass

-- Step #1 – Factory reset your device and set it up as you normally would.
+- #1 – Factory reset your device and set it up as you normally would.

-- Step #3 – Below “IP” Address, tap the “DHCP” tab and for the DNS IP Address, enter one of the following IPs:
+- #3 – Below the “IP” Address, tap the “DHCP” tab and for the DNS IP Address, enter one of the following IPs:

-- Step #6 – Wait a moment whilst your iPhone connects to the iCloud DNS bypass server.
+- #6 – Wait a moment whilst your iPhone connects to the iCloud DNS bypass server.

-- Step #7 – After the device and bypass server connect, a success notification will appear to confirm it.
+- #7 – After the device and bypass server connects, a success notification will appear to confirm it.

 Just like that, you have full access to the iPhone, and there’s no need to get frustrated at iCloud anymore!
 The key difference with this method is that you don’t need to install any software on a computer and furthermore, you don’t need a computer at all.